pywbem/pywbem/docs/mockwbemserver.rst

-The faked WBEM operations get the data to be returned from the CIM repository of the mock WBEM server, and put the data provided in operation parameters that modify objects (create, modify, and delete operations) into the mock repository.
+The faked WBEM operations get the data to be returned from the CIM repository of the mock WBEM server, and put the data provided in operation parameters that modify objects (create, modify, and delete operations) into the CIM repository.

 However, because the pywbem mock support is only a simulation of a WBEM server and intended to be used primarily for testing, there are limitations and